Awesome WAF

 Sorry, this is not allowed.

-our website protection system has detected an issue with your IP address and wont let you proceed any further
+.our website protection system has detected an issue with your IP address and wont let you proceed any further

-Reference to www.getastra.com/assets/images/
+www.getastra.com/assets/images/

 URL.

-Response cookies has field value cz_astra_csrf_cookie
+Response cookies has field value

 in response headers.